gasolin/blog/source/_posts/node-red-contrib-bitfinex.md

 ## Getting start with Node-RED and Bitfinex API

-To get start, you can install Node-RED `npm install -g node-red`.
-Start Node-RED via `node-red` command, then go `settings > Palette > Install` tab in node-red and search `bitfinex` to install this module.
+To get start, you can

+1. install Node-RED `npm install -g node-red`.
+2. Start Node-RED via `node-red` command, then go `settings > Palette > Install` tab in node-red
-If you make something interesting with Bitfinex API and node-RED, please let me know!
-(You can share to https://github.com/gasolin/node-red-contrib-bitfinex/issues)
+3. search `bitfinex` to install this module.

 ## Interact with Node-RED